French Bulldog

 Shelter Adoption

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-French Bulldogs have particular requirements based on their small size, moderate shedding level, and genetic predispositions to brachycephalic syndrome and spinal disorders.
+French Bulldogs bring a small build, a moderate shedding pattern, and breed-specific health risk around brachycephalic syndrome and spinal disorders — each of those shifts routine care in a different direction.

 What to Expect

 At 16-28 lbs with a life expectancy of 10-12 yrs, the French Bulldog represents a significant commitment that rewards prepared owners with years of devoted companionship.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Activity needs are individual, not just breed-determined — age, health status, and temperament all modify the baseline.

 - Provide 20–30 minutes of daily exercise appropriate to their energy level